GodsonNtungi/EasyFind/README.md

 The API is also designed to be multilingual, allowing users to search for items in multiple languages.
 This is achieved by leveraging the multilingual capabilities of the Cohere model, which can understand and process text in a variety of languages.

-This is a link to the  [Search-API](https://semantic-search.site.atomatiki.tech/)
+The link to the  [Search-API](https://semantic-search.site.atomatiki.tech/)